MicrosoftDocs/entra-docs/docs/identity/users/groups-self-service-management.md

 ## Configure group settings by using Microsoft Graph

-To configure the **Users can create security groups in Azure portals, API or PowerShell** setting by using Microsoft Graph, configure the `EnableGroupCreation` object in the `groupSettings` object.
+To configure the **Users can create Microsoft 365 groups in Azure portals, API or PowerShell** setting by using Microsoft Graph, configure the `EnableGroupCreation` object in the `groupSettings` object.
 For more information, see [Overview of group settings](/graph/group-directory-settings).

 To configure the **Users can create security groups in Azure portals, API or PowerShell** setting by using Microsoft Graph, update the `allowedToCreateSecurityGroups` property of `defaultUserRolePermissions` in the [authorizationPolicy](/graph/api/resources/authorizationpolicy) object.